 Remit Withholding Tax

-- Remit withholding tax deducted from the tenant’s payments to tax authorities by the 15th of the following month.
+- Remit withholding tax deducted from the tenantโs payments to tax authorities by the 15th of the following month.
+Ensure that withholding tax is also remitted on the profit realized from tenant payments.

 - File monthly returns declaring withholding tax payments.